Scholarships and Grants

 Iraq and Afghanistan Service Grant

 A student may be eligible for the Iraq and Afghanistan Service Grant if they are not eligible for a Federal Pell Grant on the basis of their EFC, but they do meet the remaining Federal Pell Grant eligibility requirements, and their parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 The student must have been under 24 years old or enrolled in college at least part-time at the time of their parent's or guardian's death.
 The student must complete the FAFSA.
+To receive the grant in successive years, the student must make satisfactory progress towards a degree, complete the FAFSA application, and meet eligibility requirements.

 U.S. Bureau of Indian Education: Higher Education Grant Program

 The grant application is available from the education officer of the tribe in which the student is affiliated with or possesses membership.
 The student must be a member of, or at least one-quarter degree Indian blood descendent of a member of an American Indian tribe which is eligible for the special programs and services provided by the United States through the Bureau of Indian Affairs because of their status as Indians.
-More information can be found from the US Bureau of Indian Education.
+More information can be found from the Bureau of Indian Education.

 New York State Tuition Assistance Program (TAP)